Is it really the right time to become a real estate agent?

-Obviously, not everyone in the world is going to be a good real estate agent.
-There have to be a few signs that real estate isn’t right for you.
+Not everyone in the world will be a good real estate agent.
+There must be signs that real estate isn’t right for you.

 Here are a few of the major ones:

 - If you want to make money right now.
-The reality is that a real estate agent will need to spend some time fostering their connections — they aren’t going to start making six figures out of the gate.
+Real estate agents will need to spend some time fostering their connections — they aren’t going to start making six figures out of the gate.

 - You’re in a ridiculously high-priced or competitive market.
 If you live in NYC, becoming a real estate agent might not be the right option — you could want to move first.

 - You have a hard time building relationships with people.
 This is a key component of being a successful real estate agent.
 If you have trouble building rapport, it might not be the right profession for you.